DataDog/datadog-cloudformation-resources/datadog-monitors-monitor-handler/docs/README.md

 #### RestrictedRoles

- list of unique role identifiers to define which roles are allowed to edit the monitor.
-The unique identifiers for all roles can be pulled from the Roles API and are located in the data.id field.
-Editing a monitor includes any updates to the monitor configuration, monitor deletion, and muting of the monitor for any amount of time. restricted_roles is the successor of locked.
-For more information about locked and restricted_roles
+A list of unique role identifiers to define which roles are allowed to edit the monitor.
+The unique identifiers for all roles can be pulled from the [Roles API](https://docs.datadoghq.com/api/latest/roles/#list-roles) and are located in the `data.id` field.
+Editing a monitor includes any updates to the monitor configuration, monitor deletion, and muting of the monitor for any amount of time. `restricted_roles` is the successor of `locked`.
+For more information about `locked` and `restricted_roles`, see the [monitor options docs](https://docs.datadoghq.com/monitors/guide/monitor_api_options/#permissions-options).

 _Required_: No